 Each programmatic committee of the Commission does its work in pursuit of specific "project outputs," each of which supports one or more of the "targeted outcomes," the long-term goals of the program.
-Below, each committee's work is broken out into one or more graphics displaying the specific outputs that support each programmatic goal.
+Below, each committee's work is broken out into one or more logic models that display the specific outputs supporting each programmatic goal.